prishachoithani/GlucoGuard-AI/README.md

 ---

-## 🔬 The Real Problem — Why Not Just Get a Blood Test? prishaaaaaa
+## 🔬 The Real Problem — Why Not Just Get a Blood Test?

 > *"If diabetes can be confirmed with a blood test, why build an ML model at all?"*